Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Introduction

-Quantum learning theory establishes a systematic framework for estimating the parameters that characterize the quantum system of interest \cite{learningex-huang2020predicting, memory-chen2022exponential, learningex-haah2023query, learningex-j7b8-pb77, learningex-PhysRevLett.130.200403, learningex-wu2025, memory-PhysRevLett.126.190505, entanglement-liu2025quantum, entanglement-PhysRevA.105.032435}.
-More specifically, quantum learning theory aims to efficiently estimate the parameters within a prescribed \emph{additive error} $\epsilon$ with \emph{success probability} at least $1-\delta$, canonically referred to as $(\epsilon,\delta)$-criteria.
-Within this framework, the central objective is to design estimation strategies that minimize the number of samples required to satisfy the $(\epsilon,\delta)$-criteria, referred to as sample complexity.
-Recent results demonstrate that appropriate quantum resources can significantly reduce the sample complexity.
-In particular, the use of quantum memory can lead to an exponential reduction in the number of samples required for tasks such as estimating expectation values of Pauli observables \cite{memory-chen2022exponential, memory-huang2022quantum, memory-PhysRevLett.126.190505}, the characteristic function of a bosonic state \cite{memory-coroi2025exponential}, and the Pauli transfer matrix of a quantum channel \cite{memory-caro2024learning}, relative to protocols that do not employ quantum memory.
+In this context, quantum learning theory establishes a systematic framework for estimating the parameters that characterize an unknown quantum state or channel of interest \cite{learningex-huang2020predicting, memory-chen2022exponential, learningex-haah2023query, learningex-j7b8-pb77, learningex-PhysRevLett.130.200403, learningex-wu2025, memory-PhysRevLett.126.190505, entanglement-liu2025quantum, entanglement-PhysRevA.105.032435}.
+More specifically, quantum learning theory aims to efficiently estimate the parameters within a prescribed \emph{additive error} $\epsilon$ with \emph{success probability} at least $1-\delta$, a requirement commonly referred to as the $(\epsilon,\delta)$-criterion. {Within this framework, the central objective is to design an efficient estimation protocol that reduces the number of accesses to the given quantum state or channel required to satisfy the \((\epsilon,\delta)\)-criterion.
+For a chosen estimation protocol, this quantity is referred to as the \emph{sample complexity}, i.e., the number of state copies or channel uses.} Recent results demonstrate that appropriate quantum resources can significantly reduce the sample complexity.
+In particular, {the simultaneous access to multiple copies of unknown quantum states and collective measurements on these states—simply referred to as the use of quantum memory—}can lead to an exponential reduction in the number of samples required for tasks such as learning expectation values of Pauli observables \cite{memory-chen2022exponential, memory-huang2022quantum, memory-PhysRevLett.126.190505, memory-chen2024optimal}, the characteristic function of a bosonic state \cite{memory-coroi2025exponential}, and the Pauli transfer matrix of a quantum channel \cite{memory-caro2024learning}, compared to protocols that do not employ quantum memory.
 Moreover, entanglement provides advantages in learning the Pauli eigenvalues of a Pauli channel \cite{entanglement-PhysRevA.105.032435, entanglement-PhysRevLett.132.180805, entanglement-seif2024, entanglement-kim2025} and the probability distribution of a random displacement channel \cite{entanglement-PhysRevLett.133.230604, entanglement-liu2025quantum}.